-Joi is a partner in the Trademark Practice Group of Carr & Ferrell, specializing in international and domestic trademark clearance, registration and enforcement.
+Joi is partner and co-chair in the Trademark Practice Group of Carr & Ferrell, specializing in international and domestic trademark clearance, registration and enforcement.

 Joi counsels a wide range of businesses in managing their trademark portfolios, clearing new marks, developing and implementing enforcement strategies, and in navigating trademark and domain name disputes.
 Representative clients are in the fields of computer security software, e-commerce, consumer electronics, semiconductors, and business process services.
 Joi also works with a number of companies whose businesses are focused outside the high tech industry, such as clothing and cosmetics companies, restaurants, sports nutrition and health care service providers.